AirSketcher Manual

 Scale Input Wind Speed

-This tool adjusts the wind speed to maintain Reynolds number similarity when working with scale models.
+This tool automatically adjusts the inlet wind speed to maintain Reynolds number similarity when you are working with scaled-down models.

 Reynolds number (\(Re\)) is approximated by: